dotnet-websharper/google.maps/README.md

 **Add interactive maps to your web applications! ...Without a single line of JavaScript.**

-The Google Map API enables you to create rich, interactive maps, street views, route planning, and much more.
+The Google Map API, version 3.13, enables you to create rich, interactive maps, street views, route planning, and much more.
 Go and check out their [homepage][gmaps].

 With this WebSharper Extension you can develop [WebSharper](http://websharper.com) applications that use the Google